damiensedgwick/Checkpoint/README.md

 ## macOS 26 (Beta)

+⚠️ There should be no breaking changes with your existing data, however to be safe, it is recommended to go to settings and export your existing data before installing and upgrading to the v2.0.0-beta release.
+This will be in a JSON format and will ensure that your data is not lost.
+If there are any issues please open one using GitHub and I will do my best to resolve it.
+An import feature is currently being worked on to remedy any problems.
+Installing the previous release should mean your logs are usuable just as they were before ⚠️

 1. Download the beta release [v2.0.0-beta](https://github.com/damiensedgwick/Checkpoint/releases/tag/v2.0.0-beta)
 2. Drag the Checkpoint app into your applications folder
 3. Open up Checkpoint and start logging your work